Donald J. Gott: Biography

-Gott joined the Army from his birthplace of Arnett, Oklahoma in 1943, and by November 9, 1944 was a first lieutenant serving as a B-17 Flying Fortress pilot in the 729th Bomb Squadron, 452nd Bombardment Group.
-On that day, during a bombing mission over Saarbrücken, Germany, his plane was severely damaged and several of the crew wounded by enemy fire.
-Knowing that the most seriously injured crewman needed immediate medical aid, and fearing that he would not receive such aid if he was dropped by parachute into enemy territory, Gott and the co-pilot, William E. Metzger, Jr., decided to try to fly the crippled aircraft back into Allied territory.
-Once reaching friendly airspace, the two stayed behind with the seriously injured man while the other crewmen parachuted to safety.
-Gott and his co-pilot attempted a crash landing, but the aircraft exploded before touching down, killing all three on board.
+Gott was commissioned as a second lieutenant on January 6, 1944, and by November 9, 1944 was a first lieutenant serving as a B-17 Flying Fortress pilot in the 729th Bomb Squadron, 452nd Bombardment Group.
+On that day, during a bombing mission in B-17G 42-97904 over Saarbrücken, Germany, his plane was severely damaged and several of the crew wounded by enemy fire.
+Knowing that the most seriously injured crewman radio operator Tech.
+Sgt.
+Robert A. Dunlap needed immediate medical aid, and fearing that he would not receive such aid if he was dropped by parachute into enemy territory, Gott and the co-pilot, William E. Metzger Jr., decided to try to fly the crippled aircraft back into Allied territory.

+Upon reaching friendly airspace and lacking a working intercom system, Metzger left the cockpit to tell the other crewmen to parachute to safety.
+Gott and Metzger then attempted a crash landing, but the aircraft overshot an open plain and struck a forested area near Hattonville, Meuse, France.
+Unbeknownst to the pilots, tail gunner Staff Sgt.
+Herman B. Krimminger had failed to jump clear of the plane and his parachute had become entangled in the tail section.
+Gott, Dunlap, Krimminger and Metzger were killed as a result of the crash, explosions and fire.
 For their actions, both Gott and Metzger were posthumously awarded the Medal of Honor six months later, on May 16, 1945.